The Science Behind Orange County's Best Skincare

 Tazarotene (Avage, Tazorac), and adapalene (Differin) are prescription retinoids.
 Adapalene is also available over the counter (in a 0.1% formulation versus the 0.3% prescription version).
 There are several over-the-counter products containing retinoids, such as retinol.
 These products are less irritating and less effective in reducing wrinkles as tretinoin, but they do improve the appearance of photo-aged skin.

-Hydroxy Acids are the second most available cosmecutical and are classified as Alpha Hydroxy Acids (AHA) and Beta Hydroxy Acids (BHA).
-AHA is avaialble in low concentrations and has been shown enhance exfoliation to create smoother, more uniform skin texture.
+Hydroxy Acids are the second most available cosmeceutical and are classified as Alpha Hydroxy Acids (AHA) and Beta Hydroxy Acids (BHA).
+AHA is available in low concentrations and has been shown to enhance exfoliation to create smoother, more uniform skin texture.
 Many are derived from natural substances, the most common being: glycolic acid, lactic acid, citric acid, mandelic acid, malic acid, and tartaric acid.

 Salicyclic Acid is the most common BHA and is commonly used for treatment of acne, due to its anti-inflammatory properties and ability to improve pore congestion.

 Vitamin C (L-ascorbic acid) is essential for life.
 Vitamin C has many roles including development of collagen and is a powerful antioxidant.
 Studies have shown that vitamin C levels on the skin are severely depleted after UV exposure.

 Vitamin C has been used effectively to stimulate collagen repair, thus diminishing some of the effects of sun damage on skin.
 It also brightens and balances skin complexion by blocking melanin production.
 However, vitamin C is easily degraded by heat and light, therefore maximum benefit requires multi-day dosing (morning and evening).